The Happenings on Shaw Hill

 I have only seen them once.
 But I know they are home because whenever I walk near their house, or park my truck in the driveway, a curtain opens near their doorway.
 It’s dark inside so I can never see who is looking out at me.

 But someone is watching me, I am quite sure.
-There was a murder down the street and, privately, my wife and I had a theory…
+There was a murder down the street and, privately, my wife and I have a theory…

 The neighbors did it.

 It’s scary, I know.
-But that is what we thought.
+But that is what we think.

 The case was never solved, and my fear has never gone away.
-It started with a creeping unease last week when I first saw them and has steadily grown to where I am standing here now in an empty house wondering where my wife and daughter have gone.
+It started with a creeping unease last week when I first saw them and has steadily grown to where I am standing here now in an empty house, after searching room to room, wondering where my wife and daughter could be.

 Six Days Ago